mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 float unitValuePerDevision = INPUT_RANGE / static_cast<float>(INFERENCE_PER_CYCLE);
 {% endhighlight %}

 We divide the `INPUT_RANGE` with the number of inferences to get the unit value for `x`.
-In the infinite loop we will use a for loop to generate the inference number and multiply it with the unit value to generate `x`.
+In the infinite loop, we will use a `for` loop to generate the inference number and multiply it with the unit value to generate `x`.

 {% highlight javascript linenos %}
 while (1)